San Clemente Personal Injury Attorneys

 California Laws: Enabling Compensation for Personal Injury

-Each state has its own laws regarding personal injury.
+Each state has its own laws regarding personal injury matters.
 Below we highlight some of the important provisions of California laws that cover this type of civil claim:

 - In auto accident cases, if the claimant is uninsured, he or she is ineligible to receive an award for non-economic damages, such as pain and suffering, unless the at-fault party was operating a motor vehicle under the influence of drugs or alcohol.